 So the next time you find yourself feeling stressed or impatient, what will you do to manage that moment?
-What will you to to tune into your body?
+What will you do to tune into your body?
 What are the words you will use to coach yourself to better manage your moment of stress?

 Remember that life is so much better when we feel less stressed and impatient.